shahid3167/IoT_Enabled_Hybrid_ENN_DQN_Framework_For_Crop_Healthcare/README.md

 # IoT_Enabled_Hybrid_ENN_DQN_Framework_For_Crop_Healthcare
+This repository contains resources associated with the research paper titled **An IoT-Enabled Hybrid Deep Q-Learning and Elman Neural Network Framework for Proactive Crop Healthcare in the Agriculture Sector**.
+The research integrates two publicly available datasets and implements a hybrid model combining Elman Neural Network (ENN) and Deep Q-Learning (DQN) for proactive crop healthcare in the agricultural sector.
+The repository includes the following:

+   **Datasets:** Both individual and combined datasets, which are essential for training and evaluating the proposed model.

+   **Code:** The repository provides three Jupyter Notebook files (.ipynb) that cover the implementation of the ENN, DQN, and the hybrid approach.

+A detailed description of the working mechanism, methodology, and results of the research is included within the repository files.

+## Model Setup and Execution Workflow
+To run the model, follow the steps outlined below:

+### Step 1: Download and Save Datasets
+Download all the required datasets and save them to your local drive.

+### Step 2: Combine Datasets (Optional)
+While the combined dataset is already available in the dataset folder, you can review and understand the dataset combination process by using the Code/dataset_combining_process.ipynb file.
+Simply provide the paths to the individual datasets you saved in Step 1 and run the script.
+If you prefer to use the pre-combined dataset, proceed directly to Step 3.

+### Step 3: Download and Save the Pre-trained ENN Model
+Download the pre-trained enn_model.h5 file, which contains the trained Elman Neural Network (ENN) model.
+If you wish to retrain the ENN model, use the Code/ENN-Model.ipynb file.
+Provide the path to the combined dataset and specify the desired location to save the trained model before running the script.

+### Step 4: Run the DQN Model
+Once you have the combined dataset and the trained ENN model (enn_model.h5), load and run the Code/DQN-Model.ipynb script.
+Be sure to provide the path to the enn_model.h5 file.

+### Step 5: Generate Results
+Finally, run the subsequent code to obtain a summary of the optimal actions and plot the results.

+# System Architecture
+The architecture of the proposed model consists of several functional components.
+It begins with the Agricultural Field, where monitoring sensors are installed to collect health and environmental data of the crops.
+This IoT data is gathered and stored in databases, which are later used by the Elman Neural Network (ENN) to assess crop health.
+The results from the ENN are then fed into the Deep Q-Learning (DQN) model, which determines the optimal actions based on the crop health information provided by the ENN.
+The final output is utilized by farmers and agricultural technology companies to improve crop healthcare.
+An overview of the system model is presented in the following figure.

 © 2025 **Atlantic Technological University, Ireland**.
 All rights reserved.
 This code is part of the paper titled "**An IoT-Enabled Hybrid Deep Q-Learning and Elman Neural Network Framework for Proactive Crop Healthcare in the Agriculture Sector**," which is currently under review in the **Internet of Things journal (Elsevier)**.
 Unauthorized use, reproduction, or distribution of this code without permission is prohibited.